ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _Makayla looks around cautiously before speaking._

 **MAKAYLA**
 > Do you know about history - secret professors - tales of promises of the old?
-A long time ago, there was a group of professors who started a secret society - they were from Yale but they lived in Branford - okay - anyway - They would search these exact coasts - for specific crustaceans that they would find on specific rocks, during a certain time of the season, which is now.
+A long time ago, there was a group of professors who started absecret society - they were from Yale but they lived in Branford - okay - anyway - They would search these exact coasts - for specific crustaceans that they would find on specific rocks, during a certain time of the season, which is now.

 **MAC**
 > Why are you telling me this?